NathanPham68/Python_How-Do-Users-Interact-with-Payments-E-Wallet-Analytics/README.md

 ### ✔️ Q2.
 Given that 1 product_id is only owed by 1 team, are there any abnormal products against this rule?

+Check whether each product is managed by a single team to ensure clear ownership and avoid potential conflicts in responsibility.

 <img width="1283" height="294" alt="image" src="https://github.com/user-attachments/assets/2267bf9a-ec8e-49f2-a6e9-3b44aaac04a6" />

 ### ✔️ Q3.
 Find the team has had the lowest performance (lowest volume) since Q2.2023.
 Find the category that contributes the least to that team.

+Identify the team with the lowest performance in terms of total transaction volume since Q2 2023.
+Once the lowest-performing team is found, determine the product category that contributes the least to that team's total volume.
+This analysis helps pinpoint underperforming teams and categories, providing insights for potential improvements or strategic decisions.

 <img width="1283" height="617" alt="image" src="https://github.com/user-attachments/assets/7afc4fe6-6aad-4259-83f2-7be08fd6d28b" />

 <img width="1283" height="628" alt="image" src="https://github.com/user-attachments/assets/d5a077e2-d99a-4f8e-9108-3880e077ac2d" />

 ### ✔️ Q4.
 Find the contribution of source_ids of refund transactions (payment_group = ‘refund’), what is the source_id with the highest contribution?

+The goal is to analyze the distribution of refund transactions across different source_ids and identify which source_id has the highest contribution.
+This helps in understanding refund patterns and potential areas for improvement.

 <img width="1283" height="307" alt="image" src="https://github.com/user-attachments/assets/f5402804-ba76-4268-9dfd-d145cbe8b08f" />